deewhyweb/rhtap-eap/README.md

 In the "Select or enter name" field, enter a name for the secret e.g. `registry-redhat-io`

-In the kef field enter: `.dockerconfigjson`
+In the key field enter: `.dockerconfigjson`

 In the value field enter the following, replacing xxxx with a token created from https://access.redhat.com/terms-based-registry/#/accounts